MegOlson/eat-up/README.md

 ## Description

 An Angular 2 Web Application that allows users to create an account and search for restaurants by cuisine type within a specified city.

-User's can save restaurants as favorite's.
+User's can....

+Sign In or create an new account

+Sign in with account information or Google

+Once signed in you can go to your dashboard, search for restaurants, or log out

+While on the search page you search by food type and city

+And a map and list of 20 restaurants be generated.
+By clicking the Love it button you will add the restaurant to your dashboard

+While in your dashboard you can upload a photo from your personal computer and remove restaurants from your list.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.4.9.